aryangautm/flight_navigation/README.md

     ```
 5. Set up the PostgreSQL database:
     - Ensure PostgreSQL is installed and running.
-    - Create a database named `naviator`.
+    - Create a .env file in the base directory (Refer sample.env)
-    - Update the database configuration in `naviator/settings.py`.
+    - Add the DATABASE_URL in the .env file.

 6. Apply database migrations:
     ```bash
+    python manage.py makemigrations
     python manage.py migrate
     ```
 7. Load datasets for flight routes and airports: